jantman/awslimitchecker/docs/source/development.rst

    returns a list of all IAM permissions required for it to work.
 8. TBD - write integration tests.
 9. Run all tox jobs, or at least one python version, docs and coverage.
+10. Commit the updated documentation to the repository.
-10. As there is no programmatic way to validate IAM policies, once you are done writing your service, grab the output of ``awslimitchecker --iam-policy``, login to your AWS account, and navigate to the IAM page.
+11. As there is no programmatic way to validate IAM policies, once you are done writing your service, grab the output of ``awslimitchecker --iam-policy``, login to your AWS account, and navigate to the IAM page.
     Click through to create a new policy, paste the output of the ``--iam-policy`` command, and click the "Validate Policy" button.
 Correct any errors that occur; for more information, see the AWS IAM docs on `Using Policy Validator <http://docs.aws.amazon.com/IAM/latest/UserGuide/policies_policy-validator.html>`_.
     It would also be a good idea to run any policy changes through the `Policy Simulator <https://policysim.aws.amazon.com/>`_.
-11. Submit your pull request.
+12. Submit your pull request.

 .. _development.adding_ta: